Selling WP101: From solopreneur to team player

 What would it look like if every person knew—with certainty—the type of work that resonated with them deeply?
 What a world that would be!

-Best of all, I get to work alongside Chris and our dear friend, Jennifer Bourn, who also recently joined Motivations AI as the CMO.
+Best of all, I get to work alongside Chris and my dear friend, Jennifer Bourn, who also joined Motivations AI as the CMO.
 Over the past decade, these two have become as close as family.
 We’ve traveled together, shared our business challenges, and encouraged one another through the ups and downs of entrepreneurship.

 The Future of WP101